awesomedev08/Music-Album-RN/README.md

     npm install

-Then run the React Native server using:

-    react-native start

 Open your emulator and wait until it completely boot up.
 Then run the following command to run the app on the emulator.

     react-native run-android